Sometimes a bed, a table, or a chair can make all the difference in a person’s life.

 By Kristin Jautz

 Sometimes a bed, a table, or a chair can make all the difference in a person’s life.
 They can signal a fresh start to a woman who has escaped domestic violence.
 They can mean that a child can be reunited with his parents after months in foster care.
 And they can give hope to a family who has lost everything in a natural disaster.
+So if you have old furniture pieces still in good condition, consider putting them in commercial recycling containers to be recycled and donated.

 Due to the high turnover there is a constant need for new inventory.
 To help, volunteers from Rye Presbyterian Church have organized a furniture drive in early November to benefit the organization.
 Area residents are invited to drop off their furniture donations on Saturday, November 3, from 9 a.m. to 1 p.m. in the nursery school parking lot off Milton Road.